concur/developer.concur.com/src/api-guides/hotelservice2/hotel-shop-book-cancel.markdown

     `Distance` is defined by the radius value from the hotel search form, and `DistanceMax` is defined by the Search Radius for Corporate Hotels on the travel configuration.

     The following is an example of how properties may be returned based on the specified radii.
 Out of 100 returned hotels in the response from the Hotel Supplier, the response may contain the 10 `most_preferred` hotels within a 30 mile radius, the 10 `preferred` hotels within a 30 mile radius, and the 10 `less_preferred` hotels within a 30 mile radius.
 The remaining 70 hotels would be `not_preferred` hotels within a 5 mile radius.

-Note: The preference level is defined by the `HotelPreference` element in the TPA_Extensions, which is outlined in [Search](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Search.html).
+    **NOTE:** The preference level is defined by the `HotelPreference` element in the TPA_Extensions, which is outlined in [Search](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Search.html).

     [Sample search request](./sample-requests/general-walkthrough/search-rq.xml)

     [Sample search response](./sample-requests/general-walkthrough/search-rs.xml)

     Please refer to the [FAQ](./faq.html#search) for additional information regarding Search.

 2. Once the [Search](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Search.html) response is received, an [Availability](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Availability.html) request is invoked.
-The number of hotel codes specified in the Availability request is determined by the Number of hotels to shop setting in travel configuration settings shown below.
+The number of hotel codes specified in the Availability request is determined by the number of hotels to shop setting in travel configuration settings shown below.
 Up to 100 hotels can be included in the Availability request.

     <a href='./images/general-walkthrough/travel-config-hotels-to-shop.png'><img style="max-width:300px" src="./images/general-walkthrough/travel-config-hotels-to-shop.png"/></a>